Personal Terms

 The laws of Japan apply to these terms and conditions.

-The Japanese version of the agreement applies
+The Japanese version of these terms and conditions applies

 If these terms and conditions are translated into another language, the translation is for reference only and the Japanese version will apply.